yxm0513/myobservatory-tests/README.md

 ## Time Spent

-- Research and design: 2 hours
+- Research and design: 1 hours
-- Implementation: 1 hours
-- Testing and debugging: 3 hour
+- Implementation, Testing and debugging: 2.5 hour
 - Documentation: 0.5 hour
-- Total: ~6.5 hours
+- Total: ~4 hours

 This solution provides a robust framework for both UI and API testing with good separation of concerns, clear reporting, and maintainable structure.
 The BDD approach makes the tests readable for non-technical stakeholders as well.